 The UPSC EPFO APFC exam offers a clear career progression path for existing EO/AO officers.
 Typically, advancing to the APFC position requires significant time.

-However, clearing the APFC exam accelerates this process, and you will get a higher position and benefits associated with it quickly.
+However, clearing the APFC exam accelerates this process, and you will get a higher position and the benefits associated with it quickly.

 4. UPSC EPFO EO/AO Aspirants